Animesh-Ghosh/GitHub-API-Wrapper/README.md

 ## Bonus Task

-* A front-end to test the REST-API which shows formatted JSON response an an easy-to-read format.
+* A front-end to test the REST-API which shows formatted JSON response in an easy-to-read format.
 * Containerize the app using Docker.